LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 7 ](/Pictures/Figure7.png)

-The CE signal was renamed DM = Data Memory Select \
+The CE signal was renamed PM = Program Memory select \
 The LM signal was renamed LAR = Load Address Register \
-The LO signal was renamed I/O = Input/Output Device Select
+The LO signal was renamed I/O = Input/Output Device select

 ### Binary Display
 The simplest output device that can be connected to this computer is a Binary Display.
 This device is used in the original construction of the SAP-1 Computer, where it is integrated directly into the structure of this computer.